I wrote! Reader NotesGo to section

 According to a report submitted by the Marine World Foundation.

-Malnutrition was one of the factors with the highest incidence, with 72 cases recorded, something that particularly affected sea lions since in recent years the number of these animals that appeared on the coast increased.
+Malnutrition was one of the factors with the highest incidence, with 72 cases recorded, something that particularly affected sea lions as in recent years the number of these animals that appeared on the coast increased.

 A third threat was negative interaction with plastic, of which 39 cases were recorded.